QSI-Foundation/TechnicalDocumentation/BeforeYouBegin.rst

 NO MITM WITH THE ZERO-TRUST ARCHITECTURE
 ----------------------------------------

 The goal of eliminating “Man-in-the-Middle” (MITM) attacks inspired the concept of the QSI, zero-knowledge authentication (ZKA) solution.
 In an QSI, ZKA-based architecture, zero information that could lead to a breach is ever exchanged.
-As, all calculations are done internally and autonomously within and among all nodes within a QSR.
+As, all calculations are done internally and autonomously within and amongst all nodes, within a QSR.

 Part of implementing the QSI, ZKA based solution involved tying a unique hardware value that is specific to the specific hardware module to the AKM identifier for that module.
 So doing, ensures that the AKM identifier could never be spoofed, because of the shared immutability of the hardware value being stored both locally within a HW Trust Zone as well as the administrative backend QSI server.